john-cd/rust_howto/src/categories/web-programming_http-client/http_clients.md

 [![hyper-github][c-hyper-github-badge]][c-hyper-github]
 [![hyper-lib.rs][c-hyper-lib.rs-badge]][c-hyper-lib.rs]

-A low-level HTTP implementation (both client and server).
-Implements HTTP/1, and HTTP/2.
-Works best with the tokio async runtime, but can support other runtimes.
+`hyper` is a low-level HTTP implementation (both client and server).
+It implements HTTP/1, and HTTP/2.
+It works best with the `tokio` async runtime, but can support other runtimes.

 ```rust,editable
 {{#include ../../../deps/tests/categories/web_programming_http_client/hyper.rs:example}}